photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Preamble

-The Internet is huge, and you inevitably run into people who don't show respect (even if they're nice when you meet them in person), who occasionally have a bad day, or who have simply had too much coffee.
-Except in the last case, which can be solved by having a smaller cup, it's best to save everyone's time and politely let them know that this is not the right community for them
+The Internet is huge, and so you inevitably run into people with poor social skills or who have simply had too much coffee.
+If issues arising from disrespectful, abusive, harassing, or otherwise unacceptable behavior cannot be resolved by choosing a smaller cup, it's best to save everyone's time and politely let them know that this is not the right community for them.

 ## Rules